Fossil-free fertilisers: A key to cutting carbon emissions

 But there is a solution.
 Instead of using methane, hydrogen can be produced from pure water.
 This is made with electrolysis using electricity from sources such as solar and wind power.
 This way the ammonia becomes ‘green’ and fertilisers free from carbon emissions.

 An analysis by McKinsey shows that such a transition would be relatively straightforward, mainly because the ammonia is exactly the same product, except that the hydrogen is fossil-free.
-In addition, there are relatively few fertiliser producers in the world, making a tranformation less complicated than getting millions of farmers around the world to change their behaviour.
+In addition, there are relatively few fertiliser producers in the world, making a transformation less complicated than getting millions of farmers around the world to change their behaviour.
 And last but not least, the climate impact is relatively large compared to the extra cost.

 The transition has started